RaoulA123/Pewlett-Hackard-Analysis/README.md

 • How soon will it take for new employees to be fully trained and mentored to take over when the retirement tsunami takes effect?

 • And finally, the ratio of the retiring titles compared to currently working employees and compared to retiring titles ( See table E below) reflects a major issue when it comes to senior engineers.
 At the rate of 1 mentor for 121 mentees, it will prove very challenging to carry out a succesful program.
 There remains high mentor to mentees ratio for senir staff (1 to 39) and ttechnical leader ( 1 to 28) as well.
 So for this program to be succesful and bear the fruits expected PH will need to work on not overwhleming the mentors.
-The criteria for mentorship eleigibility could for example be open to date of birth other than 1965.
+The criteria for mentorship eleigibility could for example be open to date of birth other than 1965 so more mentors are available.

+Table E

 Below is the need of mentors by departments to show the big picture need of PH.
 The focus should be put in the Sr Staff and Engineering area where over 1000 of the eligible mentors are needed ( 569 and 501 respectively) -See Table F

-Table E

  TabLe F